vlang/vab/docs/docs.md

 import os
 import vab.android.ndk

-// Get the path to a C compiler for API level 21 for architecture arm64-v8a from the NDK.
+// Get the path to a C compiler.
+//
 // `ndk_version` should be the *full* version as indicated by the *directory name* where your NDK resides.
 // Availbale versions detected can be retrieved with:
 // `list := ndk.versions_available()`
-// If you don't care you can get a default by running: ndk_version := ndk.default_version() compiler := ndk.compiler(.c, ndk_version, 'arm64-v8a', '21') or { panic(err) }
+// If you don't care you can get a default by running: ndk_version := ndk.default_version()

+// Request a C compiler for API level 21 for architecture arm64-v8a from the NDK. compiler := ndk.compiler(.c, ndk_version, 'arm64-v8a', '21') or { panic(err) }

 // Get recommended, Android specific, flags (also used by e.g. Gradle) for the compiler